-Better health care experiences for children are the ambition of new international rights-based standards launched by the ISupport group, this week.
+Better health care experiences for children are the ambition of new international rights-based standards launched by the ISupport group

 The launch at hospitals across Europe marks the culmination of two years of work by the ISupport group, led by Professor Lucy Bray from Edge Hill University in the UK, and developed by ongoing consultation with health professionals, academics, young people, parents, child rights specialists, psychologists and youth workers.